UltimateTournament/ArcadeUnitySDK/README.md

 * keep the C#-specific properties (namespace)
 * fix relative paths to match this repo
 * update the .csproj file for additions/deletions

+## Delivering the Game

+* ensure to include a Dockerfile in your shipment.
+An example that should work with most games is included in this repo.